Restricting access to VTY (Virtual Terminal Lines)

 One of the first and most important things to configure on any Cisco device after allowing telnet or SSH, is to restrict who is allowed to access the device.
-Of course having a password on the lines is the first step but if telnet is the method of communication, all passwords will be sent over the wire in clear-text.
+Of course having a password on the lines is the first step and often configured correctly.
+The unfortunate thing about password security, especially when discussing telnet, is that telnet sends all traffic in clear text.
 This means that if someone was to sniff the line while you logged onto a router using a telnet session, they would be able to see your password and hence gain access to the device.

 As an additional method for securing your Cisco devices, it’s a good idea to bind an ACL (Access Control List) to the VTY’s (Virtual Terminal Lines).
 This will only allow IP addresses included in the ACL to create a connection to the device in addition to needing the password for the lines.